-Many patients come to us after years of suffering with depression, despite having been treated with medication and psychotherapy.
+Many patients come to us after years of suffering from depression, despite having been treated with medication and psychotherapy.
 You are not alone!
-Georgia Behavioral Health Professionals (GBHP) is currently accepting new TMS patients at the Cumming, Peachtree City and Atlanta locations and you may contact us for a consultation at 1-844-TMS-WELL.
+Georgia Behavioral Health Professionals (GBHP) is currently accepting new TMS patients at the Bradley Park, Cumming, Dunwoody, Peachtree City, and Stockbridge Therapy Services locations and you may contact us for a consultation at 1-844-TMS-WELL.
 See below how Barry Jones, MD and the great treaters at the GBHP Cumming office have made a difference and given hope to this family:

 Although treatment varies by individual, a typical treatment course consists of: